 If you write your child's name in largish letters you can get your child to trace over the shapes in their name with their fingers or a pencil.
 Identify the bumps, curves, ovals and sticks they have in their name.
-Explain that everyone's name is made up of the same basic elements (or parts) but the order and the frequency (amount) is different.
+Explain that everyone's name is made up of the same basic elements (ovals, sticks, bumps & curves) but the order and the number of parts is different.

 Instructions for Learning Individual Sounds or Phonics

 Did you know that in English our language is based on 26 letters which produce in total 44 sounds (phonemes,) some of which are produced by a single letter and some produced by combined letters (digraphs.)

 I've included some letter cards of the alphabet in the links below which you can copy and cut into squares.
 I suggest you use them for my simple modified game of snap to practise your children's sounds with them.
 Your children will have fun, and you'll find revising their sounds with them much more enjoyable than you might, by just reading them out.

 N.B.
 It's important to realize that we are first trying to identify the sound a letter makes rather than the name of that letter.
 For example: a cow is called a cow, but it says 'Moo.'
 You can use this explanation with your child so they understand the difference between the name of a letter and the sound it makes.

 It's the sound a letter makes that helps your child read.
 For example saying letter names C (See) A (Ay) T (Tee) does not help a child sound out c a t.

 I suggest you work through the sections (linked below) beginning with single sounds lower case.